commonsharp/SurvivalProject-Server/README.md

 - [ ] Make user tcp session and udp server have the same superclass.
 - [ ] Clean the code for fucks sake
 - [ ] There are more fields in LeaveRoomHandler.
 Need to change...
+- [ ] Change the teams in quests to 10, instead of 0.

 # List of bugs
 * ~~Soccer timer doesn't start.~~